 Do your ADHD symptoms worsen at certain times of the month?
 Is your thinking a little fuzzier the week before your period?
 Are you organized and efficient at mid-cycle?

-Doctors have noted correlations between symptoms of ADHD and hormones, not only monthly but over the lifetime of a woman.
+Doctors have noted correlations between symptoms of ADHD and hormones, not only monthly but over a woman’s lifetime.1

 “The average age of diagnosis for women with ADHD, who weren’t diagnosed as children, is 36 to 38 years old,” says Patricia Quinn, M.D., director of the National Center for Girls and Women with ADHD, and author of Understanding Women with ADHD.
 “Before that time, girls and women are often misdiagnosed as having a mood disorder or an anxiety disorder.
 Even if these are secondary conditions, treating them does not get to the root of the problem, which is ADHD.”

 When doctors diagnose girls and women with ADHD, they rarely consider hormonal fluctuations when developing a treatment plan.
 But professionals are learning more about the connections between hormones and ADHD.
 Here, we outline four stages in a woman’s life — from puberty to menopause — describe what’s happening hormonally, and offer ways to manage symptoms.

 ADHD and Adolescence